pingidentity/pingidentity-solution-stacks/docs/getStarted.md

 ## What you'll do:

 You'll need an evaluation license to use the DevOps resources.
-You'll clone our `pingidentity-solution-stacks` repository, set up your DevOps environment, and deploy either the Workforce or CIAM solution using Docker Compose.
-When you first start the Workforce or CIAM Docker stacks, the necessary set of DevOps images is automatically pulled from the repository.
+You'll clone our `pingidentity-solution-stacks` repository, set up your DevOps environment, and deploy a solution profile stack using Docker Compose.
+When you first start one of our stacks, the necessary set of product images is automatically pulled from the repository.

   1. Create the `${HOME}/projects/devops` directory, if it doesn't already exist.
   2. Clone the solution stacks repository, `https://github.com/pingidentity/pingidentity-solution-stacks.git` to your local `${HOME}/projects/devops` directory.